ggosti/HopBrain/README.md

 ## Generate plots

+The jupyter notebook `Plot3D.ipynb` allows to generate the 3D paercel models.
-The jupyter notebook `PlotData3.ipynb` allows to generate all plots.
+The jupyter notebook `PlotData3.ipynb` allows to generate the analysis plots.